WeblateOrg/weblate/docs/admin/backup.rst

     One option is to place backups into an existing volume, for example :file:`/app/data/borgbackup`.
 This is an existing volume in the container.

-    You can also add a new container for the backups in the Docker compose file for example by using :file:`/borgbackup`:
+    You can also add a new container for the backups in the Docker Compose file for example by using :file:`/borgbackup`:

     .. code-block:: yaml